 Currently, specialized occupational health services are available to only 15% of workers worldwide, mainly in large companies that offer health insurance and occupational injury benefits.
 In the context of the current global unemployment crisis, more and more people are looking for work in the informal sector, where they do not have any type of insurance coverage or occupational health services.

 Furthermore, many of these workers often work in hazardous conditions and suffer work-related illnesses, disabilities, and injuries.
 In many communities, when the breadwinner becomes ill, the whole family suffers from a lack of social protection.

 Primary care centers can provide some basic occupational services to the informal sector and small business workers in the community.
-Often, staff from these centers visit workplaces, make recommendations for improvements, and periodically perform medical examinations and diagnostic tests, and report work-related illnesses.
+Often, staff from these centers visit workplaces, make recommendations for improvements, periodically perform medical examinations and diagnostic tests, and report work-related illnesses.

 Primary care centers could also train and collaborate with volunteers and those responsible for workplace safety to implement simple occupational disease prevention measures and advise on safer working methods.
-The costs of these services vary between the US $ 18 and the US $ 60 (purchasing power parity) per worker.
+The costs of these services vary between US $ 18 and US $ 60 (purchasing power parity) per worker.
 Its advantages would include:

 - improvements in the workplace, even after the first visit,